Customer acquisition cost (CAC) is the most important metric that determines the failure or success of any business. Calculating your CAC is easy:

 4. Time And Shorten Your Sales Cycles To Reduce Your Customer Acquisition Costs

-Sure, this group of people might buy your product when they experience pain in the future, but your cost of customer acquisition would be much higher in this case.
+Sure, this group of people may need your service when they own a business in the future, but your cost of customer acquisition would be much higher in this case.